 Comparison Review: Graphic Design Theory

 Armstrong’s book is a collection of excerpts from groundbreaking texts written by designers, such as Jan Tschichold’s The New Typography.
 Readers may appreciate these writings as extensions of their authors’ studio practices.
 Davis’ book, which separates generative theory from critical theory, often draws on texts from outside of the design field.
-Davis shows how concepts from Gestalt psychology, linguistics, and political philosophy,
+Davis shows how concepts from Gestalt psychology, linguistics, and political philosophy, for example, inform the ways we think about graphic design.

 The telling of theory in Armstrong’s book is implicit.
 One considers the ideas by reading texts that embody them.
 Davis’ book is explicit.
 She offers detailed explanations of a range of theories and is often instructional.
 Armstrong’s book is perhaps more accessible, while Davis’ book is more comprehensive.